moonwalkerz/oc-events-plugin/README.md

 MoonWalkerz present "Events"!
 A simple event plugin for October CMS. this plugin allows you to create and publish events on your website.
 What more do you want?

+## News and Changelog

+V1.0.18

+- Add Default Event theme in Tailwind CSS, you can disable this function in component settings and use your custom css.
+- in component settings you can enable or disable attachments.
+- Leaflet map update and minor fix.
+- Perimission fix.

 ## 🔥 Features 🔥

 - Fully manageable from backend.